 Frequently Asked Questions

-By default, TDS for NRIs is deducted on the entire sale consideration, not on the capital gains, unless you obtain a Lower or Nil TDS Certificate (Form 13).
+For sales before that date, the rate was 20% with indexation.
+By default, TDS is deducted on the entire sale value, not just the capital gains, unless you obtain a Lower TDS Certificate (Form 13).
+For a complete breakdown of TDS rules, see our guide on TDS for NRIs.

 How can NRIs reduce their TDS burden when selling property in India?

-What are the capital gains tax exemptions available for NRIs selling property?
+What capital gains tax exemptions are available to NRIs selling property?

-NRIs can claim exemptions under Section 54 (for reinvesting in another residential property), Section 54F (for investing the entire sale proceeds in a residential property), and Section 54EC (for investing up to ₹50 lakh in specified bonds).
-These exemptions can significantly reduce the tax liability on capital gains from property sales.
+NRIs can claim exemptions under Section 54 (reinvest capital gains in another residential property), Section 54F (invest entire sale proceeds in a residential property), and Section 54EC (invest up to Rs 50 lakh in NHAI or REC bonds within 6 months).

 How much can an NRI repatriate from property sale proceeds annually?